RoadieHQ/marketing-site/content/docs/getting-started/scaffolding-components/index.md

 ---
-title: Scaffolding Components in Backstage
+title: Creating a Scaffolder template
 publishedDate: '2021-11-24T14:00:00.0Z'
 description: How to create components such as services or websites using the Backstage scaffolder.
 ---

 ## Introduction

-This tutorial will show you how to create a basic scaffolder template in Backstage.

-**You can find detailed docs on writing scaffolder templates [here](/docs/details/scaffolder/).**

 The Roadie Backstage Scaffolder is a feature that allows you to define software templates to create new software projects, update existing ones or simply perform repeated tasks in a consistent manner.